-It’s also a great way to use up cantaloupe that’s slightly past its best texture-wise (which is usually at peak tastiness!)
+It’s also a great way to use up cantaloupe that’s slightly past its ripping stage (which is usually at peak tastiness!)

 This attractive yellow-orange fruit is a variety of muskmelon that is grown in many temperate countries around the world, including the US.

 As well as being enjoyed fresh, it is also a popular ingredient in fruit salads, desserts and even in antipasti.

 Cantaloupe is also a great choice for smoothies as it is absolutely packed full of vitamins and minerals like vitamin A, vitamin C, beta-carotene and potassium.
 It is also low in calories and it does not add any fat to your diet.

 With a high water content of 90%, it works wonders for hydration, making for a great way to start the day and contributing to healthy digestion and blood pressure.